Kris McGaha

-Kris McGaha (born February 6, 1966) is an American actress, comedian, and television program hostess.
+Kris McGaha (February 6, 1966 – September 4, 2026) was an American actress, comedian, and television program hostess.
 McGaha appeared on MTV's Loveline television show, co-hosting with Adam Carolla and Dr. Drew Pinsky.

 Biography

-McGaha started her career as a 16-year-old performer and stand-up comedian at Houston's Comedy Workshop.
-Her big break was co-hosting 65 episodes of MTV's Loveline.
-In addition to hosting, Kris did sketch work on The Tonight Show with Jay Leno, Later, and guest-starred on Curb Your Enthusiasm.
-She also appeared on various hidden camera shows, including Invasion of Hidden Cameras, Spy TV and a hidden-camera segment (relating to "dihydrogen monoxide") on Penn & Teller: Bullshit!.
+McGaha started her career at 16 as a performer and stand-up comedian at Houston's Comedy Workshop.
+Her big break came with co-hosting 65 episodes of MTV's Loveline.
+In addition to hosting, she did sketch work on The Tonight Show with Jay Leno, Later, and guest-starred on Curb Your Enthusiasm.
+She also appeared on various hidden camera shows, including Invasion of Hidden Cameras, Spy TV and a hidden-camera segment (relating to "dihydrogen monoxide") on Penn & Teller: Bullshit!

+McGaha died on September 4, 2026 of a brain tumor.